jomaway/typst-bytefield/lib/api.typ

 /// Create a new bytefield.
 ///
+/// *Example:*  See @chap:use-cases
+///
+///
-/// - bits (int): Number of bits which are shown per row.
+/// - bpr (int): Number of bits which are shown per row.
 /// - pre (auto, int , relative , fraction , array): This is specifies the columns for annotations on the *left* side of the bytefield
 /// - post (auto, int , relative , fraction , array): This is specifies the columns for annotations on the *right* side of the bytefield
 ///
-/// - ..fields (_field, annotation, bitheader): arbitrary number of data fields, annotations and headers which build the bytefield.
+/// - ..fields (bf-field): arbitrary number of data fields, annotations and headers which build the bytefield.
 /// -> bytefield
 #let bytefield(
   bpr: 32,
   msb: right,